Kaitlynpham-ng/spatial-query-algorithms/README.md

 def dominates(p, q):
-    """
-    Pareto dominance for minimization on both x and y.

-    WHY: skyline = points not dominated by any other point. p dominates q if p is at least as good on both axes and strictly better on one.
-    """
     return (p['x'] <= q['x'] and p['y'] <= q['y'] and  # p is no worse than q on x and y
             (p['x'] < q['x'] or p['y'] < q['y']))  # p is strictly better on at least one axis

 def mbr_dominated(mbr, skyline):
-    """
-    BBS pruning rule for an MBR (region).

-    WHY: if some skyline point s lies at or below the MBR's lower-left corner, every point inside the rectangle is dominated by s, so we never open this node.
-    HOW: compare s.x <= mbr.x1 and s.y <= mbr.y1 (assignment BBS rule).
-    """
     for s in skyline:  # Check each current skyline point if s['x'] <= mbr['x1'] and s['y'] <= mbr['y1']:  # s dominates all points in MBR
             return True  # Entire region can be skipped